Swamp Thing (1990 TV series): Overview

+The series was developed for television by Joseph Stefano (known for the film Psycho and The Outer Limits TV series).
 Actor/stuntman Dick Durock, who played Swamp Thing in both films, reprised his role for the more serious-toned TV series (with Lonnie R. Smith Jr. and Patrick Neil Quinn portraying Alec Holland in flashbacks, etc.).
 He wore a modified version of Carl Fullerton and Neal Martz's latex suit created for The Return of Swamp Thing, and he spoke in an electronically altered basso profundo.
 Since his profuse sweating caused the lip and eye prosthetics to fall off while shooting the previous films, Durock simply had makeup applied in those areas for his television costume: "In the first feature, it took close to four hours.
 In the second feature, it took close to two hours.
 By the time we did the series, which ironically was by far the best makeup and costume, we had it down to about 45 minutes".